CadQuery/cadquery/README.md

 :: Activate
 cmd /K ""%USERPROFILE%/Miniforge3/Scripts/activate.bat" "%USERPROFILE%/Miniforge3""
 ```
-You might want to consider using `/NoScipts=0` to add an activation shortcut.
+You might want to consider using `/NoScripts=0` to have an activation shortcut added to the start menu.

 ### CQ-editor GUI